manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 <br>

-When I ran the script, I got the error below, `ouch`.
+When I ran the above code, I got the following error, `ouch`.

 <br>